shieldskcd/tpmc/README.md

 ## Module 8: Putting the Pieces Together: Building a Program
 1. This module will be designed to fill any gaps in the knowledge of a programmer trying to write a program.
+2. Created problem statment description and flowchart in Mod8 folder